-- If you are locked out of your apartment or bedroom after normal business hours, please call the RA on Duty for assistance at 323-791-4056. - Please attempt to check to see if a roommate or housemate is home and able to let you in before requesting staff assistance. - Under no circumstances are keys to be duplicated, given or loaned to another individual.
+- Please attempt to check to see if a roommate or housemate is home and able to let you in before requesting staff assistance. - Under no circumstances are keys to be duplicated, given or loaned to another individual.
 Violations will result in disciplinary action.